 On 24th, I had the running code and launched the application on Google AppEngine.
 I called it Minnaedu - a Tamil word for online journal.
 I played with it few more times before announcing it in web2py forum on Dec 25th.

 Soon after I worked on making it work outside of Google AppEngine.
-I was hosting my biz blog on webfaction servers.
-Though webfaction doesn't provide quick-install method for web2py as they provide for django, they do provide a script.
-Few clicks here and there and voila, I got my biz blog in my own blog engine.
+I was hosting my blog on webfaction servers (my webhost at that time).
+Though webfaction doesn’t provide quick-install method for web2py as they provide for django, they do provide a script.
+Few clicks here and there and voila, I got my blog in my own blog engine.

 Overall it is a great way to finish the year.